List of Dutch discoveries: Function of the fallopian tubes (1660s)

-Dutch physician & anatomist Regnier de Graaf may have been the first to understand the reproductive function of the Fallopian tubes.
+Dutch physician and anatomist Regnier de Graaf may have been the first to understand the reproductive function of the fallopian tubes.
 He described the hydrosalpinx, linking its development to female infertility. de Graaf recognized pathologic conditions of the tubes.
 He was aware of tubal pregnancies, and he surmised that the mammalian egg traveled from the ovary to the uterus through the tube.